zacred0rryn/HollowKnightTAS-PoH/README.md

 # Credit

-Thanks for the save file from BlackMoon(DarkLuna).
+Thanks [BlackMoon(DarkLuna)](https://space.bilibili.com/6443012) for the save file.

-Thanks BlackMoon, Peony and other people for their strat advices and theoretical instructions.
+Thanks BlackMoon, [Peony](https://space.bilibili.com/317833921/) and other people for their strat advices and theoretical instructions.

 Thanks [Kilaye](https://github.com/clementgallet/) for the amazing tool.